vijai-veerapandian/vijai-veerapandian/README.md

 - 👯 I’m looking to collaborate on **Full time DevOps roles**

-- 🤝 I’m looking for help with **Anything releted to DevOps/Cloud/K8s**
+- 🤝 I’m looking for helping **Anything releted to DevOps/Cloud/K8s**

 - 👨‍💻 All of my projects are available at [https://vijai-veerapandian.carrd.co/](https://vijai-veerapandian.carrd.co/)